Small solutions of ternary quadratic congruences with averaging over the moduli: Estimation of the main sum

-To prove Theorem \ref{mainthm2}, it remains to estimate the eight moment of a short smoothed character sums on the right-hand side of \eqref{Fbound}.
-For $n>0$, we write the smooth weight function $\Phi(n)$ using the Mellin inversion formula, Proposition \ref{MIF}, in the form
+To prove Theorem \ref{mainthm2}, it remains to estimate the eighth moment of a short smoothed character sums on the right-hand side of \eqref{Fbound}.
+For $n>0$, we write the smooth weighth function $\Phi(n)$ using the Mellin inversion formula, Proposition \ref{MIF}, in the form

 where $c>1$ and

 is the Mellin transform of $\Phi$.
 Summing over $n\in \mathbb{N}$, we conclude that